 Let’s learn more about winning elements for your content strategy.

 Audience-specific content – Don’t create content just because you have the topic handy.
-You need to dig down if the topic really helps your target audience.
-Go analyze your competitor’s content and see if the users are asking any specific questions in the comments section to cover them as well in your piece.
+You need to dig down if the subject really helps your target audience.
+Analyze your competitor’s content and see if the users ask any specific questions in the comments section to cover them in your piece.

-Stay on topic – Simply put, create content that matches your title and satisfies the user; not more, not less.
-Do not mislead people with titles for the sake of traffic; they’d leave the page, and your credibility gets hurt.
+Stay on topic – Create content that matches your title and satisfies the user; not more, not less.
+Do not mislead people with titles for traffic; they’d leave the page and hurt your credibility.
 Forget what you know or what you want to write.
 Align your content with their needs.